Difference of convex algorithms for bilevel programs with applications in hyperparameter selection: Introduction

-Moreover using the fact that a function in the form $\phi(\mathbf{x}, \lambda)= {\|\mathbf{x}\|^2}/{\lambda}$ with $\lambda>0$ is convex as a perspective function \cite[Example 3.18]{cvxbook}, the above bilevel program has a fully convex lower level program.
+Moreover using the fact that a function in the form $\phi(\mathbf{x}, \mu)= {\|\mathbf{x}\|^2}/{\mu}$ with $\mu>0$ is convex as a perspective function \cite[Example 3.18]{cvxbook}, the above bilevel program has a fully convex lower level program and all required assumptions hold; see the details in Section \ref{sec_SV}.
 The classical $T$-fold cross validation method for selecting hyperparameters usually implements a {\it grid search}: training $T$ models at each point of a discretized parameter space in order to find an approximate optimal parameter.
 This method has many drawbacks and limitations.
-In particular its computational complexity scales exponentially with the number of hyperparameters and the number of grid points for each hyperparameter and hence is not practical for problem requiring several hyperparameters.
-To deal with limitations of grid search, introduced first in \cite{Bennett} in 2006, the bilevel program has been used to model hyperparameter selection problems in \cite{Bennett,Kunapuli,kunapuli2008classification,kunapuli2008bilevel,Moore,Mooreth}.
-We now consider the bilevel model for support vector classification using cross validation studied in \cite{Kunapuli,kunapuli2008classification}.
-Given a training set $\Omega$ containing $\ell$ labelled data pairs $\{ (\mathbf{a}_j,b_j)\}_{j=1}^\ell $ where $\mathbf{a}_j \in \mathbb{R}^{n},$ and the labels $b_j = \pm 1$ indicate the class membership.
-Then the bilevel model for support vector (SV) classification is formulated in \cite{Kunapuli,kunapuli2008classification} as follows:
+In particular its computational complexity scales exponentially with the number of hyperparameters and the number of grid points for each hyperparameter.
+Hence the grid search method is not practical for problem requiring several hyperparameters, including our SV bilevel model selection where the hyperparameters $(\mu,\bar{\mathbf{w}})$ are $n + 1$ dimentional.
+To deal with limitations of grid search, introduced first in \cite{Bennett} in 2006, the bilevel program has been used to model hyperparameter selection problems in \cite{Bennett,Kunapuli,kunapuli2008classification,kunapuli2008bilevel,Mooreth,Moore}.